 - 9.1 The Council regularly reviews the assumptions and methodologies used to calculate the budget reduction requirement as part of its Medium Term Financial Strategy.
 This is informed by new or updated funding notifications from Central Government, trends in inflation, other Government policy announcements and changes in issues directly under the influence of the Council.
 The estimates underpinning the calculation of the budget reduction requirement are based on current (2019/20) performance and service delivery levels adjusted for the financial impact of previously approved budget reductions, policy decisions, expenditure pressures, and additional burdens arising from new legislation or Central Government policy initiatives. - 9.2 Members will recall that the initial budget reduction requirement for 2020/21 that was included in the Budget Report for 2019/20 and approved by Council on 27 February 2019 was £22.871m.
-This estimate was based on a series of assumptions as 2019/20 was the last year of the four year (2016/17 to 2019/20) Comprehensive Spending Review (CSR) period. - 9.3 The overarching challenge in preparing a MTFS covering the period from 2020/21 was that Central Government has only advised of guaranteed funding allocations on major funding streams until the end of 2019/20, in line with the submission by the Council of an Efficiency Plan in September 2016.
+This estimate was based on a series of assumptions as 2019/20 was the last year of the four year (2016/17 to 2019/20) Comprehensive Spending Review (CSR) period. - 9.3 The overarching challenge in preparing a MTFS covering the period from 2020/21 was that Central Government had only advised of guaranteed funding allocations on major funding streams until the end of 2019/20, in line with the submission by the Council of an Efficiency Plan in September 2016.
 This made it extremely difficult to confidently predict the budget reduction requirement for financial years beyond 2019/20. - 9.4 It had also been expected that a new Comprehensive Spending Review (CSR) would have taken place during 2019/20 and this would have provided the opportunity to improve forecasting over the next CSR period.
 As advised earlier in the report, the political uncertainty caused by the Brexit process has delayed the CSR and Government funding estimates beyond 2020/21 remain subject to revision. - 9.5 However, during 2019/20 work has taken place to update and revise the budget reduction requirement based on a review of base budget adjustments, revised cost pressures (adverse and favourable) influenced by local and national factors and Government funding changes.
 The initial announcement of Government grant funding was received as part of the one-year Spending Round which was announced on 4 September 2019 with a further funding notification received on 3 October 2019 as part of the Technical Consultation on the 2020/21 LGFS.
-These notifications were confirmed in the Provisional LGFS on 20 December 2019 as detailed in Section 6 of this report. - 9.6 Taking into account all of the above, this section of the report explains the revised budget estimates underpinning the calculation of the updated 2020/21 budget reduction requirement.
+These notifications were outlined in the Provisional LGFS on 20 December 2019 and were published unchanged in the Final LGFS on 6 February 2020 as detailed in Section 6 of this report.
+As stated earlier in the report, the Final LGFS was still awaiting Parliamentary approval at the time of report publication. - 9.6 Taking into account all of the above, this section of the report explains the revised budget estimates underpinning the calculation of the updated 2020/21 budget reduction requirement.
 The starting point for the calculation is the latest approved net revenue budget for 2019/20 of £228.412m.
 It is then necessary to exclude one-off funding adjustments of £4.300m, in line with the Month 8 monitoring position.
 As shown in the table below, the starting point for the 2020/21 estimates is £224.112m as approved by Council on 27 February 2019.